WilliamFlinchbaugh/Deep-RL-Battlespace/README.md

 I started writing a custom MADDPG model based on a tutorial (listed below) and it runs, but doesn’t seem to learn much.
 It’s a bit janky since DDPG is meant for continuous action spaces.
 I also created a DQN model for multi-agent that seems to work, but has to train for a really really long time.
 Since it’s DQN, the agents might not learn to collaborate.

 I just started using a dueling DDQN model for the agents which seems to actually be giving decent results.
 It’s essentially just a torch model that I stole from ML with Phil.
-Link is below.
+Each agent has its own DDQN model which means it is completely decentralized.
+I also implemented a PPO model which takes much longer to run, however the agents converge 4x quicker.
+In the future, we will want some sort of semi-centralized system where the agents on the same team will share rewards so that they will collaborate.
+Right now the agents are completely decentralized.

+I made the process for training and evaluating incredibly simple now.
+You literally just go into the run_algorithms.py, pick whichever algorithm you want, and hit run.
+You can change the number of games that it will run for.
+You can change the reward values and stuff from that file too.
+We might want to add more algorithms to that like A3C (Phil has an A3C model that we could rip)

 # Steps going forwards:
-Custom multi-agent torch model to replace stable baselines (Possibly PPO?
-DDQN is somewhat working, but actor critic is likely best for collaboration)
+A semi-centralized model where the agents on each team share rewards in order to promote collaboration

 Larger state space (including friendly plane information)